 “Suicide is a major emotional trauma.”
 The psychologist paused waiting.
 “Would you like to talk about it?”

 “Cooper stared into the woman’s face, a Glamour Shots advertisement come to life.
 Did she want to “talk about it”?
 Did she have a pressing need to unburden herself to a woman wearing faux leather knee-high boots in a building on the campus of the world’s second largest defense contractor?
 How could she explain that this was the only way you could talk about it, by disclosing it in paperwork. by putting air quotes around it, by gliding along the surface?
 Cooper knew that explaining this would make her unfit for polar service.
 That, and telling the truth about David, because if there was a gene for what he had, for the schizophrenic madness that boldly announced itself one day like a Mary Kay sales woman, then maybe it was somewhere in Cooper too.
-Unexpressed, perhaps, ore merely waiting for a trigger. (p 9 – 10)
+Unexpressed, perhaps, or merely waiting for a trigger. (p 9 – 10)

 Criterion D Negative Changes in Thoughts Mood Associated with Traumatic Events